TransfusionMost hospital blood banks also perform testing to determine the

 blood type of patients and to identify compatible

-blood products for blood transfusions, along
+blood products for

 with a battery of tests (e.g. disease) and treatments (e.g. leukocyte